pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

   runtime dependency.
 In addition, NumPy 2.0 could in the future potentially reduce the need to make PyArrow a required dependency specifically for a dedicated pandas string dtype.
-- The PDEP did not consider the usage of the experimental `pd.NA` as a consequence of adopting one of the existing implementations of the `StringDtype`.
+- PDEP-10 did not consider the usage of the experimental `pd.NA` as a consequence of adopting one of the existing implementations of the `StringDtype`.